 Certain supplements taken routinely can promote a healthy immune system.
 The key is to begin taking them before you feel like you are getting sick.
 Studies on probiotics show that they can prevent and even reduce cold and flu symptoms since probiotics provide healthy bacteria to our gut.
 For example, researchers found that taking Bifidobacterium bifidum reduced symptoms in stressed college students.
 Another study showed that Lactobacillus rhamnosus GG eased upper-respiratory tract symptoms in children attending day care.

 "Much of the immune system consists of, or is programmed by, cells in the gut lining," says Jennifer Kaumeyer, ND, of the Riordan Clinic in Wichita, Kansas.
 "Probiotics and zinc are among the supplements that help keep these cells healthy."
 (Source: Delicious Living)

 So how much should you take?
 Daily, take 3-5 Billion Colony Forming Units (CFUs) year round.
 Not only will probiotics help boost your immune system, it will help your digestive system stay healthy.
 Look for a supplement that combines Bifidobacterium and Lactobacillus, which are the most plentiful bacteria in our bodies.

-Another daily supplement shown to support the immune system is Vitamin D. It is more than a coincidence that the cold and flu season occurs when people get less seasonal sunlight.
+One of the best vitamins for immune system is Vitamin D. It is more than a coincidence that the cold and flu season occurs when people get less seasonal sunlight.
 We need vitamin D to activate a variety of germ-fighting immune factors.
 A study of high school students found that taking 2,000 IU of vitamin D daily reduced the risk of catching the flu by 83%.
 Take 2,000 - 5,000 IU (International Units) every day but if you feel like you are getting sick, you can take as much as 10,000 IU daily during the first three days of a cold.

 DRINK MORE WATER - A LOT MORE